For Video campaigns, CPV bid strategy is available under the following campaign objectives when you start setting up your campaign:

 How it works

-To set a CPV bid, you enter the highest amount you want to pay per view while setting up your ad group in a TrueView video campaign.
+To set a CPV bid, you enter the highest amount you want to pay per view while setting up your campaign (or ad group).
 Your bid is called your maximum CPV bid, or simply "max.
 CPV."
 This bid applies to all ads in an ad group.

 If you think it's worth 25 cents to have someone watch your video, you can set $0.25 USD as your max CPV bid.
 This means:

-For a TrueView in-stream video ad, you'll pay a maximum of $0.25 USD when someone watches 30 seconds of your video (or the duration if it's shorter than 30 seconds) or engages with an interactive element, whichever comes first.
+For an in-stream ad, you'll pay a maximum of $0.25 USD when someone watches 30 seconds of your video (or the duration if it's shorter than 30 seconds) or engages with an interactive element, whichever comes first.
 Interactive elements include call-to-action overlays (CTAs), cards, companion banners, and links to your site or mobile app.

 - For an in-feed video ad, you'll pay a maximum of $0.25 USD when someone clicks on a video ad thumbnail or title and begins watching your video.